Orientation of good covers: Open problems

 \begin{conj} Suppose that we are given in the plane $n$ points, $\cP$, and $m$ topological trees that pairwise intersect exactly once such that each leaf of each tree is from $\cP$.
 We conjecture that $m\le n$. \end{conj}

 Note that if each tree consists of a single edge, then we get back the original thrackle conjecture.
-Instead of trees, our conjecture might even hold for forests.
-We could also weaken our conjecture by requiring that the branching points of the trees also need to be from $\cP$.
+We could weaken our conjecture by requiring that the branching points of the trees also need to be from $\cP$.
 Another interesting, and probably easier, special case is when we also require that each edge of each tree needs to be a segment between two points of $\cP$.